v1.0.0 · Open Source · MIT License

 FastAPI REST API

-10 endpoints with full auto-generated OpenAPI docs at /docs.
-File upload, PDF generation, CSV/JSON export — all via HTTP.
+12 endpoints with full OpenAPI docs at /docs.
+File upload, PDF generation, CSV/JSON export — all over HTTP.

 fastapi